 How do we, as HR professionals, facilitate the identification of ‘at risk’ employees, ensure stressful situations are handled effectively and demonstrate to the leadership team that effective strategies exist for supporting and protecting the wellbeing of employees?

-Read our complimentary Discussion Paper to understand your responsibilities for managing employee mental health during organisational change.
+Read our complimentary Discussion Paper to understand your responsibilities for managing employee mental health during organizational change.

 Publication produced by the Workplace Mental Health Institute, October 2017.